Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 QQ: originated from the emoticon "Q_Q," which appears much like two eyes with tears streaming down the sides.
 Represents crying or the act of complaining that seems like crying.
 Not to be confused with the Chinese instant messaging system.

-Quadfecta: a term used to describe items that have primary stats, attack speed, critical hit chance, and critical hit damage.
+Quadfecta: a term used to describe items that have main stats, attack speed, critical hit chance, and critical hit damage.
 See: 'Trifecta' and 'Quintfecta.'

-Quintfecta: sometimes just "quinfecta," a term used to describe items that have the combination of stats: for jewelry - average damage, primary stats, attack speed, critical hit chance, and critical hit damage.
+Quintfecta: sometimes just "quinfecta," a term used to describe items that have the combination of stats: for jewelry - average damage, main stats, attack speed, critical hit chance, and critical hit damage.
 For gloves - primary stats, resist or vitality, attack speed, critical hit chance, and critical hit damage.
+These stat combinations are no longer possible for rare items upon the release of Patch 2.0.1.
 See: 'Trifecta' and 'Quadfecta.'

 Rage: a phenomenon that occurs when a player generates enough anger or sadness to enter a temporary period of severe anxiety, despair and minor to intense insanity.
 Usually results in deflammatory comments online or, in worst cases, physical violence.
 See: 'Rage quit.'